Jemurai/AWS-Security-Essentials/workshop/PITCHME.md

 +++

-### But you can use more advanced tooling to process CloudTrail events and issue alerts
+### You can use more advanced tooling to process CloudTrail events and issue alerts

 +++